 Relevant objective (d).
 Competition is based on having stable and predictable charges which can only be generated if National Grid has reliable data on which to build a capacity forecast.
 This data is expected to be generated during the transition period as behavioural responses emerge.
 E.g. reaction to the removal of zero reserve prices.

-Revenue Recovery Charges are required in order to manage the collection of National Grids allowed revenue within year.
+Revenue Recovery Charges are required in order to manage the collection of National Grid’s allowed revenue within year.

 For any anticipated revenue shortfall from capacity charges (or any other dedicated charges) the revenue recovery charges are required and typically adjusted within year with the aim that there is no or little under or over recovery by the end of the year.
 Changes to these recovery charges are only on an ex-ante basis with the exception of the Entry Rebate.